 My only regret was that we were under the covers, denying me the chance to look again at her superb body.
 Though I had committed every inch to my memory.

 I unbuttoned her white work-shirt and kissed my way down her chest.
-She had a simple lace bra, which I was pretty sure she wore for the occasion.
+She had a simple lace bra, worn, I expect, for the occasion.
 When her blouse was off, she turned to me, mimicking what I did.
 Unbutton.
 Kiss.
 Repeat.
 When that was off, she reached behind her back, and undid her bra, taking it off one and then the other shoulder.
 She held it over her tits until revealing them dramatically with a “ta da.”
 They were a perfect size.
-I don’t know what that means in terms of measurement, but it was the only way to describe them.
+I do not know what that means in terms of measurement, but it was the only way to describe them.
 They were hers.
 They were on her chest.
 They were perfect.

 I caressed the side of her left one with my right hand and then bent down.
-Her nipples were already hard and just before I reached the left one her hand gently pulled me to it.
+Her nipples were already hard and just before I reached the left one her hand gently pulled my head to it.
 I gave it a light kiss and a twirl of my tongue and elicited her first moan.
-She removed her hand but only to grab my left one, directing it to her right tit, which I gently rubbed.
+She removed her hand from the back of my head, but only to grab my left hand, directing it to her right boob, which I gently rubbed.

 Both of us were too aware of the time to dawdle, much as we dreamed of it.
 I was roughly pushed away and her hands rushed to my belt and after I helped her undo it I unbuttoned and unzipped my pants and after bending to untie my shoes and remove my socks and shoes I pulled my pants off.

 She was doing the same to her own black pants and black trainers and suddenly we were bare except for my briefs and her knickers.
-I stepped back to take her in and as I did her hands went to the waistband of the knickers and she pulled them down quickly, this time making no pretense of covering herself.
-Her bush was dark and full and as I stared—for that was what I was doing—I could make out her pussy folds.
+I stepped back to take her in and watched her hands go to her waistband and she pulled them down quickly, this time making no pretense of covering herself.
+Her bush was dark and full and as I stared—for that was what I was doing—I could make out her outer pussy folds.

 I was so lost in her that I forgot myself.
 My excitement was evident and my dick jumped up when my briefs were off, a bit of precum at the tip.